 The presence of Chinese Advisors was exploited by the Psywar team to entice defection among the enemy troops:

 Coleman mentioned “special agents” as one of the intelligence sources.
-It was unlikely that G2/II Corps was able in inserting such agents within the enemy ranks.
-Apparently, they were nothing other than the unintentional Chinese “spies”.
+It was unlikely that G2/II Corps was able to insert such agents within the enemy ranks.
+They were nothing other than the unintentional Chinese “spies”.

 G2/II Corps assessed that the VC had a decent radio transmission system that allowed them to apply the mobile ambush tactic at Pleime (Why Pleime):

-4) They are able to apply such tactics because adequate means of communications are now at their disposal.
+4) They can apply such tactics because adequate means of communications are now at their disposal.

 However, communications were only adequate at regimental and divisional levels.
 Below that, Commanders, especially in the heat of the battle, still had to depend on foot messengers.
 General Nguyen Huu An wrote about his November 14 counter-attack at LZ X-Ray (Huu-An):